intelagense/rwxrob/log/2021/02/15/README.md

+## Monday, February 15, 2021, 2:43:22PM EST <1613418202>

+Seems rather ironic that at about this same time on this same day last year I was touting the value of exportable functions in Bash.
+They are definitely amazing and essential for *real* terminal mastery because they can do things that no script (or alias) will ever be able to do.
+But the lack of them being callable from a subshell (that isn't already a Bash shell) is enough to tank their share-ability (if that is even a word) with others.
+And these days I'm all about the sharing code.

+## Monday, February 15, 2021, 2:27:31PM EST <1613417251>

+Porting the `weather` alias to a script I noticed that Chubin's stuff is really assuming you have a huge screen.
+Which leaves room to add stuff of my own that is based on a much smaller screen default.
+Looks like I *will* be renewing `know.sh` after all.

 ## Monday, February 15, 2021, 1:06:19PM EST <1613412379>

 I've found that there is another disadvantage of using shell aliases for